mantidproject/mantid/docs/source/concepts/ORNL_SANS_Reduction.rst

 Transmission correction
 ^^^^^^^^^^^^^^^^^^^^^^^

+``SetTransmission(trans, error)``
-**SetTransmission(trans, error)**: Sets the sample transmission.
+    Sets the sample transmission.
 For each detector pixel, the transmission correction is applied as follows:

+``DirectBeamTransmission(sample_file, empty_file, beam_radius=3.0)``
-**DirectBeamTransmission(sample_file, empty_file, beam_radius=3.0)**: Tells the reducer to use the direct beam method to calculate the sample transmission.
+    Tells the reducer to use the direct beam method to calculate the sample transmission.
 The transmission is calculated as follows: